Arash-Rezaie/AutoInitializer/README.md

 __Do not forget to clear cache when your class is going to be finished.__

 ### More customization
 There is an interface called Initializer.
 By implementing this interface you can make your own initializer.
-This can be adopted to any kind of data type.
+This can be adapted to any kind of data type.
 ```java

 import java.lang.reflect.Field;